KunalA18/Sketch-2-Paint/README.md

 <!-- FUTURE WORK -->
 ## Future Works

-I've been working on GANs for a lot of time and planning to continue exploring the field for further applications and research work.
+We've been working on GANs for a lot of time and planning to continue exploring the field for further applications and research work.
 Some of the points that I think this project can grow or be a base for are listed below.

 1. Trying different databases to get an idea of preprocessing different types of images and building models specific to those input image types.
 2. This is a project applied on individual Image to Image translation.
 Further the model can be used to process black and white sketch video frames to generate colored videos.